-Formed in 2007, we are an over 50s group of Social Researchers trained by Anglia Ruskin University, who carry out commissioned research and audit into matters affecting the lives of older people.
+Formed in 2007, we are an over 50s group of Social Researchers trained by Anglia Ruskin University, who carry out commissioned research into matters affecting the lives of older people.

 We are all volunteers and come from a variety of backgrounds and work experience.

 The ethos behind our formation was to enable a group of older people interested in social issues affecting older people to develop research skills.
 To practise those skills in research projects (see further details on our research page) and through analysis of data make recommendations from the research findings.

 We are particularly proud to have been part of new services e.g. village agents and the continuation of services which older isolated people value e.g. befriending.